 1. Lower Back Pain

-With mild or moderate lower back pain, no specific movement is off limits, but you should pay close attention to how your body responds to the exercise and modify if things feel off.
-Not sure where to start?
-Try deadlifts.
+If your lower back pain is fairly mild, no specific movement is off limits, but you should pay close attention to how your body responds to the exercise and modify if things feel off.

 Try Reinbold's exercise: Place your pointer and middle fingers just inside the hip bone and thumbs in the soft spot between your hips and ribs.
 Breathe into your fingers and toward your pelvic floor, keeping your chest from rising too much.
 Think about breathing to expand your trunk in all directions rather than just forward and back.
 As you exhale, try to maintain the pressure you've created.